rofl0r/bully/README.md

 # DEPENDENCIES

 Bully requires libpcap and libssl.
-It uses WPS functionality written by Jouni Malinen; that source code is included in this repro for simplicity, as are libcrypto and several other sources that provide needed functionality.
+It uses WPS functionality written by Jouni Malinen; that source code is included in this repo for simplicity, as are libcrypto and several other sources that provide needed functionality.

 Because Bully stores randomized pins and session data in normal files, there is no need for any database